exentio/twitter-to-pixiv-migration/README.md

 * pip3
 * python3-venv

-For the Pixiv follows, you'll also need to install Chromedriver.
-This step depends on your Linux distro.
+For the Pixiv follows, you might also need to install Chromedriver, doesn't seem necessary on Windows.
+On Linux, this step depends on your Linux distro.
 For Arch Linux, you can install the `chromedriver` AUR package (or `chromedriver-beta` if you use Google Chrome Beta).
+Should the script crash because of Selenium being missing, check [how to follow from log files](https://github.com/exentio/twitter-to-pixiv-migration#follow-from-file)

 ### Setup
 ```bash